-When one thinks of the Tannat grape, and its importance in winemaking, one must think of the South American country of Uruguay because this varietal is considered its national grape.
-The country is located between the 30th and 35th parallel, which is in the same latitude as Chili, Mendoza and Cape Town.
-Lying along the Atlantic coast, Uruguay is considered one of the smallest Latin American countries with a tremendous amount of European heritage and is one of the three top progressive countries in terms of being peaceful, democratic and preserving its natural resources.
+When one thinks of the Tannat grape and its importance in winemaking, one must think of the South American country of Uruguay because this varietal is considered its national grape.
+The country is located between the 30th and 35th parallel, which is at the same latitude as Chili, Mendoza, and Cape Town.
+Lying along the Atlantic coast, Uruguay is considered one of the smallest Latin American countries with a tremendous amount of European heritage and is one of the three top progressive countries in terms of being peaceful, democratic, and preserving its natural resources.
 It has one of the purest ecosystems in the world.

-Because Uruguay is a relatively younger wine region, the age of most grapevines range from 11 – 30 years.
+Because Uruguay is a relatively younger wine region, the age of most grapevines ranges from 11 – 30 years.
 These younger vines tend to produce a more powerful and complex wine.
 The vines are planted in high density.
 Although Uruguay has 99 different soil types, it is most common to find clay-calcareous soils.
 The climate is a cool coastal maritime climate with constant winds that are created by the Malvenuss Current.
 The region is considered a cooler and wetter one.
-There are cool, not cold winters and the area sees about 50 inches of rain.
+There are cool, not cold, winters, and the area sees about 50 inches of rain.

 There are four main wine regions in Uruguay.
 Located just north of the capital city of Montevideo, they are Canelones, Montevideo, Colonia, and San José.

 Here are some of the wines that stood out at a recent wine tasting featuring the wines of Uruguay